Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

-For PAAR, the benefits stem from the fact that if the data is no longer needed there is no need to refresh the corresponding rows.
-As a result, for LeNet, the small data set is read out once and after that there is no further need to maintain those rows, resulting in 96\% savings in DRAM energy.
-It is also worth comparing the benefits of PAAR for AlexNet with 2~GB DRAM for the two frame rates.
-For 60~fps, since we need relatively more accesses due to the higher frame rate, refresh energy constitutes a smaller portion of the overall DRAM energy.
-However, for 30~fps, the refresh overhead is proportionally larger as accesses are less frequent.
-As a result, the PAAR technique achieves greater energy savings for the 30~fps mode.

-Full-RTC combines the RTT and PAAR techniques.
-In Figures~\ref{fig:AE100}a and~\ref{fig:AE100}d, we see that RTC achieves the maximum DRAM energy reduction that each technique provides alone.
-For AN~(60), RTT achieves greater DRAM energy reduction compared to PAAR, and thus, RTC uses the RTT technique.
-In contrast, for LN~(60), the memory access rate does not match the required refresh rate.
-As a result, RTT is not effective in reducing DRAM energy for LN~(60).
-Thus, RTC saves DRAM energy by using PAAR to eliminate accesses to unallocated DRAM rows.
-We conclude that RTT and PAAR can be combined such that one of the techniques can save DRAM energy when the other is not effective for a given workload.

-Figure~\ref{fig:AE100}b shows the benefits of mid-RTC.
-Since mid-RTC implements a simple version of the PAAR technique that operates at bank granularity, it eliminates refresh operations for a bank only if no rows are allocated in the bank.
-Therefore, in mid-RTC, PAAR achieves less DRAM energy reduction compared to PAAR in full-RTC.
-In mid-RTC, RTT is only useful when memory access rate is greater than the refresh rate.
-Therefore, RTT in mid-RTC is not very effective for large DRAMs as the high refresh overhead reduces the energy savings achieved by RTT.

-Figure~\ref{fig:AE100}c shows DRAM energy rediction of min-RTC.
-For 2~GB DRAM, min-RTC provides up to 20\% reduction in DRAM energy for AN and GN.
-Min-RTC becomes less effective as DRAM size increases since it is harder to match memory access rate to the higher refresh rate in large DRAMs.

-We now elaborate on the impact of data locality exploitation on the effectiveness of PAAR and RTC.
-The absolute energy savings of PAAR are not dependent on locality exploitation.
+We now elaborate on the impact of data locality exploitation on the effectiveness of RTC.
+Figure~\ref{fig:locality_exploitation_sensitivity} plots the normalized DRAM energy consumption for RTC with 50\% and 100\% data locality exploitation.
+The absolute energy savings of the PAAR components of RTC are not dependent on data locality exploitation.
 This is because PAAR eliminates refreshes to unallocated regions in DRAM and the rate at which allocated regions are accessed does not affect PAAR.
-However, overall DRAM energy reduction with PAAR reduces when locality exploitation is low because frequent DRAM accesses increase the access energy proportionally to the refresh energy, which remains constant.
+However, overall DRAM energy reduction with PAAR reduces when data locality exploitation is low because frequent DRAM accesses increase the access energy proportionally to the refresh energy, which remains constant.